Depression – Find out how The Mindset Clinic in Watford, Hertfordshire helps people to overcome depression, low mood and

 Depression: Many people with depression tell us that they have sleeping difficulties, they find it hard to switch their minds off and relax.
 They also tell us that they don’t feel rested when they do get to sleep and can wake up feeling even more tired.
 Its as if sleep is actually draining them rather than refreshing them.
 Frequently people with depression also say that they dream a lot.
 For some people the dreams are vivid whilst others find their dreams hard to recall.
 Many people find that life has stopped being fun and they have lost enjoyment in things that once gave them pleasure.
 When someone is depressed doing the smallest of things can feel like a massive effort.

 If this sounds like the sort of thing you are experiencing the good news is that you are not alone.
 Mixed anxiety and depression is the most common mental health problem in Britain.
 (Nice Guidelines 2011).
 For more information on anxiety treatment click here.

 There are many views and theories about the best way to treat depression.
 My approach is to tackle the negative mindset.
-This way The Mindset Clinic can help you free yourself from low moods and negative thought patterns that contribute to feeling depressed.
+This way The Mindset Clinic could help you free yourself from low moods and negative thought patterns that contribute to feeling depressed.
 I will teach you techniques to re-train your brain to process information more effectively.
 This in turn should help you sleep better and wake refreshed from sleep and help you to beat depression.*